Murder of Dylan Groves: Recovery of Dylan's body

 Dylan suffered two skull fractures that didn't occur at the same time – as they were in different stages of healing, two fractures of his left radius and ulna, a fracture of his left tibia, and healing fractures to his ribs, which also occurred at different points in time.
 He had bruises on his chest and left leg, as well as decomposition changes on his abdomen.
 His organs were all decomposed.
 When examined, his brain was a pink color, as opposed to a tan color, which indicated a presence of blood, possibly bleeding of the brain.

-Dylan's cause of death was listed as “homicidal violence of undetermined etiology” by medical examiner, Dr. Susan Brown, who performed the autopsy.
+Dylan's cause of death was listed as “homicidal violence of undetermined etiology” by medical examiner Dr. Susan Brown, who performed the autopsy.
 She stated during the Groves’ trial that while all of the injuries he sustained indicated he died of homicide, and despite him suffering obvious and significant blunt-force trauma, the specific cause of death could not be determined as his body was too gravely decomposed to do so, but she believed the fractures showed three different instances of trauma based on their signs of healing.

 A vigil was held for Dylan on June 13.
 In October, Lorra Fuller, the executive director of Scioto County Children's Services at the time, was placed on administrative leave.

 Trial

 Daniel and Jessica Groves were charged with 11 felonies: aggravated murder, murder, kidnapping, endangering children, tampering with evidence, gross abuse of a corpse, and four counts of felonious assault.
 They pleaded not guilty to all of them, and the judge revoked their bond.

 At their trial, which began on January 7, 2020, Jessica and Daniel's defense attorneys conceded that Jessica was the principal perpetrator in their son's death, and that Daniel had nothing to do with the death of Dylan apart from helping Jessica hide his body.

 Among the witnesses at their trial were maternity nurses, pediatricians, Andrea Bowling – Dylan's foster mother - and law enforcement officials, including Detective Conkel.
-Caseworker, Patricia Craft, who was assigned to the Groves’ case, testified about numerous occasions she attempted to make contact with the Groves.
-She testified that while Dylan was missing after the Groves’ last visit, she suggested putting out an amber alert from him but was denied by supervisors, who said that “if an amber alert went out, it would give a bad representation for the agency because they lost a child".
+Caseworker Patricia Craft, who was assigned to the Groves’ case, testified about numerous occasions she attempted to make contact with the Groves.
+She testified that while Dylan was missing after the Groves’ last visit, she suggested putting out an amber alert for him but was denied by supervisors, who said that “if an amber alert went out, it would give a bad representation for the agency because they lost a child".

 Daniel and Jessica's older son, Daniel Groves Junior, also testified.
 He stated that there were moments where his father would have him provide urine, which the prosecution argued was the reason he passed his drug tests.
-He also testified that he saw his brother, Dylan, with bruising and swelling to his head, and didn't see him in the following weeks after.
+He also testified that he saw his brother, Dylan, with bruising and swelling to his head, and didn't see him in the following weeks.